-- Raised areas near deep water are often good places to find smallmouth bass.
+- Raised areas near deep water are often good places to find smallmouth.
 They will hang around the edges of the drop-off, especially in winter.

 Finding Smallmouth in a River

 If you're on a river, look for deep holes that cut through the main current.
-The deeper these holes are, the better your chances will be of finding winter smallmouth bass.
+The deeper these holes are, the better your chances will be of finding the fish.

-During the hottest time of the day, find some areas that are sun traps.
+During the hottest time of the day, find some sun traps areas.
 The bass will likely be in the shallows while the temperatures have heated up, hunting for their food.

 Finding Smallmouth in a Lake

-If you're out on a lake, look for points that jut into the water.
+Look for points that jut into the water if you're out on a lake.
 These areas will be in deep water and usually have gravel or rocky bottom.
-Shallow flats close to these rocks can have decent winter smallmouth fishing as well.
+Shallow flats near these rocks can also have decent winter smallmouth fishing.